enablebanking/OpenBankingJavaExamples/README.md

 ## Quickstart

-In order to compile and run the example code you need to have Java compiler and Maven toolset installed, as well as enablebanking.jar available in CLASSPATH.
+In order to compile and run the example code you need to have Java compiler and Maven toolset installed, as well as enablebanking.jar available in CLASSPATH or inside local Maven repository.
+You may also need to modify [pom.xml](pom.xml) in order to set correct artifactId and version for com.enablebanking dependency.

 It is also necessary to insert actual API credentials into Java files where they are supposed to be.
 Please check [settings](#settings) section for more information.